-‘Vapor Trails’ found the band as always, pushing themselves in new directions creatively.
+Vapor Trails found Rush again pushing themselves in new directions creatively.
 They strove to find different ways to create the sounds that they had in mind.
-Keyboards, which had perhaps become a familiar crutch on previous albums, were pushed to the side.

-The fact that ‘Vapor Trails’ exists at all represents a musical triumph for the band personally and a return to action after an unforeseen period of hiatus for the group.
-Drummer Neil Peart had suffered the tragic loss of both his daughter (in a car accident) and wife (who passed from cancer) in a harrowing 10 month period.
+The fact that Vapor Trails exists at all represents a musical triumph for the band personally and a return to action after an unforeseen hiatus.
+Neil Peart had suffered the tragic loss of both his daughter (in a car accident) and wife (who passed from cancer) in a harrowing 10-month period.

-These events understandably set the legendary skinsman on a new path.
+These events understandably set him on a new path.
 He took to the roadways of America, undertaking a journey that would help to begin the healing process.
-Spiritually, it was a very inspirational trek, one that showed up musically on ‘Vapor Trails’ in the form of the song ‘Ghost Rider.’
+Spiritually, it was a very inspirational trek, one that showed up musically on Vapor Trails in the form of the song "Ghost Rider."
+The track hauntingly details how Peart’s attempted to “pack up all of the phantoms” and “shoulder that invisible load.”

-While the latter half of the above lyric might feel bleak, the end of the song carries some hope, with the lyrics “There’s nothing to stop you now/ Nothing can stop you now.”
-It is Peart’s powerful drumming that provides the first sounds heard on ‘Vapor Trails,’ on the album-opening ‘One Little Victory.’
-The Canadian trio sound positively reinvigorated, firing on all cylinders on this highly anticipated return:
+Peart’s powerful drumming provides the first sounds heard on Vapor Trails, on the album-opening "One Little Victory."
+The Canadian trio sound positively reinvigorated, firing on all cylinders on this highly anticipated return.

-Energetically driven by surging riffs from guitarist Lifeson that volleyed back and forth across the sonic soundscape, ‘Victory’ made it very clear that Rush were collectively happy to have another chance at victory and to share more music with their devoted fanbase.
+Energetically driven by surging riffs from guitarist Lifeson that volleyed back and forth across the sonic soundscape, "Victory" made it very clear that Rush were collectively happy to have another chance at victory and to share more music with their devoted fanbase.

-Rush fans ate it up, although the rumbling regarding the somewhat questionable production quality of ‘Vapor Trails’ grew louder and louder, until the band themselves acknowledged that perhaps there were a few regrettable chinks in the audio armor of the album.
-Lifeson eventually commented to Classic Rock that “we were never happy with the production.”
-Shouldering at least part of the blame, Lifeson admitted, “perhaps we should have taken more time over the record.”
+Rush fans ate it up, although the rumbling regarding the somewhat questionable production quality of Vapor Trails grew louder and louder, until the band themselves acknowledged that perhaps there were a few regrettable chinks in the audio armor of the album.